 Now that we’ve distinguished constraints from assumptions, let’s talk about project dependencies.
 Essentially, a project dependency is any task or activity that is reliant on the completion or initiation of another one.
 For example, if your project cannot move into the next phase until a particular element is approved by the client or a stakeholder, then that next phase is a dependency.

 In some cases, project constraints lead to dependencies.
 For instance, if you only have one designer on your team working on multiple design elements, then each of those elements becomes dependent on the other.
 The constraint of having one designer produces dependencies.

 Planning for project assumptions, constraints, and dependencies

-With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, scope, and critical path in order to identify dependencies and plan for assumptions and constraints.
-You’ll also be able to manage your team’s workload with easy to use resource management tools and monitor project progress in real-time.
+With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, find out how to explain hours to a client for a project, scope baseline vs scope statement, and critical path in order to identify dependencies and plan for assumptions and constraints.
+You’ll also be able to manage your team’s workload with easy-to-use resource management tools and monitor project progress in real-time.